|Years||1953 FISA ‘test’ regatta (8o 2nd)

 International rowing career

-Frances first represented Great Britain in 1953 when her ULWBC eight was selected to compete at the last of three ‘test’ regattas run under FISA auspices to investigate whether the concept of international women’s regattas was viable.
-By then in was clear that it was, and the first Women’s European Rowing Championships took place the following year.
+Frances first represented Great Britain in 1953 when her ULWBC eight was selected to compete in Copenhagen at the last of three ‘test’ regattas run under FISA auspices to investigate whether the concept of international women’s regattas was viable.
+By then it was clear that it was, and the first Women’s European Rowing Championships took place the following year.

 After graduating in 1954, Frances and her UL crewmate Barbara Philipson joined United Universities Women’s BC, and both played key roles in the club – as competitors and in its management – as it became the dominant force in British women’s rowing until the mid 1960s.
 Frances went on to row in the GB eight twice more – in 1960 and 1962.